 Nursing homes can take steps to ensure these sorts of errors and consequences don’t occur.
 First and foremost, they must ensure they have the correct patient-matched to the medication.
 Next, they need the correct drug or drugs, and the correct dosages of each.
 They also need the right form of the drug.
 Liquid and solid versions of a drug are not necessarily the same, because they have different absorption rates.
 Finally, the medication must be given at the correct time and with the correct frequency.

 When nursing homes fail to take reasonable steps to safeguard their patients’ health and safety, they are acting negligently.
 This is often evidenced by poorly staffed or poorly trained nursing homes.
 Failure to communicate prescription medication information from doctors to staff, and vice versa, also indicates negligence.
 Another major source of error is the failure to keep proper records.
 These errors are not excusable, and because of the potential health consequences, they must be firmly addressed.

 Aggressive Nursing Home Injury Attorneys You Can Count on

 When nursing home facilities act negligently, they put the lives of their patients at risk.
 No one should have to worry that their loved one may be injured because of poorly run nursing homes.
-If you or a loved one have been injured because of medication errors in a nursing home, call a nursing home abuse lawyer at Schneider Hammers.
+If you or a loved one have been injured because of medication errors in a nursing home, call the Atlanta personal injury lawyers at Schneider Hammers.
 We will fight for the compensation your loved one deserves for their injuries.